Davidslv/davidslv.github.com/modular-monolith-rails.md

 This is the section the incumbents don't write, and it's the most useful one.
 A modular monolith is a cost, not a free win.
 Don't pay it when:

-- **Your app is young or small.** Below roughly 50–75k lines, or with one small team, boundaries cost more than they save.
+- **Your app is young or small.** With one small team, or before the codebase is big enough that changes routinely collide across implicit boundaries, enforcing boundaries costs more than it saves.
+(Any line-count figure here is a rough personal heuristic, not an industry threshold — the real trigger is the pain of crossing boundaries, not a fixed number.)
 You don't yet *know* where the real seams are, and premature boundaries drawn in the wrong place are worse than no boundaries — you'll spend your time fighting walls you put up by guessing.
 Build the ball of mud first; let the domains reveal themselves.
 - **You can't name your domains.** If the team can't agree on what the modules *are*, you're not ready to draw lines.
 Modularisation encodes a domain model you understand; it can't discover one you don't.
 - **It's a thin CRUD app.** Some applications are genuinely a database with a web form on top.
 Adding engines to a small admin tool is architecture for its own sake.
 - **You're reaching for it to fix a people problem.** If the real issue is no ownership, no review, or no tests, boundaries won't fix it — and may give you false confidence that you've solved something you haven't.